 If you’re a student at the School of TTC (Trying to Conceive) it can be a handy learning tool to help you get to know your body and the most fertile time in your cycle.

 You know timing is everything and we know you want to get it right.

 We’ve done the research into how do ovulation tests work (we even got an A from our trusted expert embryologist Navya Muralidhar) and written a study guide to help you nail your ovulation test with flying colors. 🤓

-But what actually is an ovulation test, how does it work, and when should you do it?
-Read on to find out.
+So, if you’re puzzled about what actually is an ovulation test, how it works, and when should you do it, read on to find out.

 - What is an ovulation test?